 Having warm water in you Ultrasonic will make a huge difference in the efficiency of the cleaner.
 It should be emphasized that it is very bad for your ultrasonic to put hot/boiling in it.
 Use a temp that is comfortable to handle.
 This will also prompt you to change the water in your ultrasonic more frequently.

-If you have a lil baby ultrasonic jewelry cleaner [affil. link to info/product on Amazon] like I had (like most jewelers) they are not powerful enough to remove the most stubborn smudge by themselves.
+If you have a lil baby ultrasonic jewelry cleaner [affil link] like I had (like most jewelers) they are not powerful enough to remove the most stubborn smudge by themselves.
 This is because some precious stones are prone to shattering in high energy ultrasonic baths.
 Improve the efficiency of your ultrasonic by agitating particularly dirty areas of your jewelry with a brush before putting them in the bath.

 Rinsing is very important.
 An ultrasonic bath is a cess pit of organic matter and cleaning product residue.
 You don't want that stuff drying on your freshly cleaned jewelry.
 Straight after taking it out of the cleaner rinse with hot water and then polish it until dry with a selvyt2.
 If you don't have a selvt you need to get one.
 A selvt is a special microfibre polishing cloth for jewelry.

 That's my cleaning method in a nutshell.
 There are also some applications which may need a bit extra.
 Ear rings for example, occasionally come with a coating of hairspray.
 Wiping with white spirit helps to strip that off.
 Also, although most contamination on jewelry is organic, gold "tarnish" is the various sulfides of the alloys in gold.
 These are not so easily wiped off.
 A good supplement to your cleaning solution is a measure of undiluted window cleaning solution.
 Window cleaner generally contains a lot of ammonia which is very good at attacking gold tarnish.
 I don't recommend bleach because of the fumes.